nickyharpor/ajna-guru/README.md

 ### Frontend

 [Frontend](frontend) is a React project.
-Visit [https://ajna.guru](https://ajna.guru) to have a taste of it.
 You can connect your wallet and make payments for your deployments.
 You can also connect your Telegram to the web app and manage your notifications.

 ### Bot